Ipswich Planning Scheme

 - matters relevant to the working out of an offset and refund for a trunk infrastructure contribution for the local government trunk infrastructure networks for development.

-The Ipswich Adopted Infrastructure Charges Resolution (No.1) 2020 replaced the Ipswich Adopted Infrastructure Charges Resolution (No.1) 2019.
-To view the previous Ipswich Adopted Infrastructure Charges Resolutions, click on the links below.
+The Ipswich Adopted Infrastructure Charges Resolution (No.1) 2023 replaced the Ipswich Adopted Infrastructure Charges Resolution (No.1) 2022.
+The previous versions of the Resolution are available below.

 - Adopted Infrastructure Charges Resolution (No.2) 2018 document (PDF, 3.1 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2018 document (PDF, 3.1 MB)

 - Adopted Infrastructure Charges Resolution (No.1) 2017 document (PDF, 2.9 MB)